 I’m under 18, can I ride on my own?

-No, we ask that any entrants under the age of 18 ride with an adult on a ratio of 1:2.
+We ask that any entrants under the age of 16 ride with an adult on a ratio of 1:2.
 16-18 year olds can ride on their own with parental consent.

 Is it possible to get lost?